Miguel26-pixel/FEUP_COMP/README.md

 After generating the OllirResult, if the "-r" option is used, the *register allocation optimization* is performed to each method.

-First, the algorithm starts by using our implementation of the algorithm *liveliness analysis* which uses *dataflow analysis* to determine the lifetime of local variables.
+First, the algorithm starts by using our implementation of the algorithm *liveness analysis* which uses *dataflow analysis* to determine the lifetime of local variables.
 After that, it constructs the *Interference Graph*, a HashMap where it's saved all variables and for each variable, a set of variables representing all the others variables that have an intersecting lifetimes.

 Then, uses *Graph Coloring* to allocate registers and builds a new varTable for the method, updating each variable's virtual register.